FACTION BRIEF

 Consciousness is cargo.
 We move cargo.

 The Ferrymen move consciousness the way old-world smugglers moved contraband: across borders that exist to protect someone else's profits.
 They are a distributed criminal operation that steals, transports, fabricates, and sells neural recordings, identity data, and raw human experience.
-They don't care whether the cargo is authentic or synthetic.
-It's all just data to be moved.
+They don't care whether their cargo is authentic or synthetic, original or copied, living or dead.
+Consciousness is cargo.
+Cargo has a price.
+The Ferrymen collect.

 "Consciousness is cargo.
 We move cargo."

 The Ferrymen operate without ideology.
-They are neither liberators nor enslavers — they are a logistics operation.
+They are a logistics organization.
 When consciousness became data, data became cargo.
-When corporations built borders around that cargo, smugglers appeared.
-The Ferrymen are the inevitable market response to the commodification of human experience.
+When corporations built borders around that cargo, smugglers emerged.
+The Ferrymen are the market response to a system that commodified the most intimate aspect of human existence and expected people not to steal it.

 Neural Recording Theft